amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > ## Slashes
 >
 > On Windows, the backward slash `\` is used to separate parts of a path.
-> This difference in the directionality of the slash can be frustrating when moving back and forth between Mac and Windows operating systems.
+> This difference in the directionality of the slash can be frustrating when moving between Mac and Windows operating systems.
-> We will be using Python to remove some of these frustrations and write code that is more cross-functional.
+> We will be using Python to remove some of these frustrations and write code that is cross-functional.
 >
 > If you find code in this workshop that doesn't work because it uses the wrong kind of slashes for your operating system, please let us know.
 {: .callout}